Seb70197/Weather_Prediction/README.md

 - templates : contains the HTML page rendered once the application is launched

 The main folders contains as well :
-- A jupyter Notebook where some analyze were done during the application creation
+- A jupyter Notebook where some analyze were done during the application creation and explain the way to the model prediction
 - the run.py file which should be use to start the program
-- The weather_data.db created after data clean-up !